Cricket

 • Above a flat roof, on a slope.

-• At any edge or junction.
+• At any vertical edge or junction.

 • Cricket diverts the flow of water.